azisseno/MovieGo/README.md

 This project is built in clean architecture with SOLID Principle.

 ## Architecture
 Everyone is comparing architectures, but that's not what people should do.
 As far as I can see, an MVP is good for a small app with a few screens.
-But let's take a look the the assignment number two **Maintainability**
+But let's take a look to the assignment number two **Maintainability**

 ![enter image description here](https://github.com/azisseno/MovieGo/blob/master/Resources/Maintainability.png)